contentful/forma-36/MIGRATION.md

 #### How to migrate your TextInput and TextArea components

-To migrate the `TextInput` or `TextArea` components to the v4 run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):
+To migrate the `TextInput` or `TextArea` components to v4 run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):

 `npx @contentful/f36-codemod`